electricimp/ElectricImp-Sublime/README.md

 `<Project Name>.sublime-project` file from your project folder.

-**NOTE: The plug-in won't properly detect Electric Imp project if it is not opened as described, ie. if it is opened as a folder, not as a Text Sublime project!**
+**NOTE: The plug-in won't properly detect Electric Imp project if it is not opened as described, ie. if it is opened as a folder (`File` > `Open...`), not as a Text Sublime project!**

 ### Building and Running

 To build and deploy the application code, please select the `Tools` > `Packages` > `Electric Imp` > `Build and Run` menu item.
-This action uploads the agent and the device code to the server, and restarts all of the devices assigned to the model.
+This action uploads the agent and the device code to the server, and restarts all of the devices assigned to the device group.

 When you build code (or perform any other action that requires access to the impCloud&trade;) for the first time, you will be asked to provide:

+- impCentral REST API base URL. **NOTE: The default value should be used, unless you are working with a private Electric Imp Cloud.**
 - The path to the Node.js executable (if it is not automatically detected by the plug-in).
 - The location of the Builder *cli.js* command line tool (if not automatically detected by the plug-in).
-- User name and password, which you use for the [Electric Imp impCentral](https://impcentral.electricimp.com/)
+- User name and password, which you use for the [Electric Imp impCentral](https://impcentral.electricimp.com/).
-- Create a new project or select an existing one
+- Create a new project or select an existing one.
+- You can select a product that belongs to one of other. users who granted your appropriate [collaborator roles](https://developer.electricimp.com/ideuserguide/collaboratorroles).
-- Create a new device group or select an existing one
+- Create a new device group or select an existing one.
-- You could be offered to download the latest deployment if you select an existing product and devicegroup
+- You could be offered to download the latest deployment if you select an existing product and device group.

-**NOTE**: To build and deploy your code for a newly created device group it isn’t necessary to select a device for your project.
-Even if you don’t have a device selected, you can still work on the code and see compilation errors reported by the server.

-If you want to have you code running on a specific devices and view the logs from that devices, you need to select them using the `Tools` > `Packages` > `Electric Imp` > `Assign Device` menu item and 'Unassign Device' to remove all device which you are not interested in
+If you want to have you code running on a specific devices and view the logs from that devices, you need to select them using the `Tools` > `Packages` > `Electric Imp` > `Assign Device` menu item.
+'Unassign Device' menu item removes a device from the project's device group.

+**NOTE**: To build and deploy your code it isn’t necessary to assign a device to the device group.
+If you don’t have a device assigned, you can still work on the code and see compilation errors reported by the server.

-### Project Management
+### Project Creation

-Each Electric Imp project is associated with a particular device group, i.e. the device and agent code that define your application.
+Each Electric Imp project is associated with an Electric Imp product and a specific device group.
 You can create a new project by selecting `Tools` > `Packages` > `Electric Imp` > `Create New Project`.

 **Important** The code which is deployed to the device group is preprocessed and contains line control markers.
 When you select an existing device group, the plug-in pulls down the code, but it doesn’t transfer the project